 The Centers for Disease Control and Prevention reports that tobacco use and exposure is the single most preventable cause of disease, disability, and death in the United States.
 Secondhand smoke impacts the health of users and nonusers alike.
 According to the 2006 Surgeon General’s report, there is no safe level of exposure to secondhand smoke.

-(ALAMN), Smoke-Free Policies in Multi-Unit Housing – Steps for Success: The American Lung Association worked with experts around the United States to develop this online curriculum on how to implement a smoke-free policy in multi-unit housing properties.
-American Lung Association
+American Lung Association The American Lung Association works with experts around the United States to develop this online curriculum on how to implement a smoke-free policy in multi-unit housing properties.

 ClearWay Minnesota ClearWay Minnsota is a non-profit organization that works to improve the health of Minnesotans by reducing tobacco use and exposure to secondhand smoke.

 Freedom From Smoking Freedom From Smoking has helped hundered of thousands of people quit smoking through online and inperson guides and support communities.

 QUITPLAN 1-888-354-7526 QUITPLAN offers free accress to text, email, downloadable, and "starter kits" to help adult tobacco users quit.
 Quit coaches are available through the QUITPLAN Helpline 24 hours a day, 7 days a week.